btemplep/authzee/docs/sdks.md

 - uuid - Grant UUID
 - name - friendly name
 - description - describe what the grant is for
-- tags - General key values that can be used to categorize and filter grants.
+- tags - General key values that can be used to categorize grants.

 ```json